fips-libs/fips-utils/README.md

 # fips-utils

-Grab-bag of useful fips verb- and generator-script not in "fips core"
+Grab-bag of useful fips utilities which are generally useful but don't quite fit into the core fips project.

 ## Usage